 Essilor is the market leader and continues to drive innovation in corrective lenses.
 They are well positioned to take advantage of the structurally growing prescription eyewear market, driven by an aging population and increased adoption in emerging markets.
 Essilor’s proposed merger with Luxottica, the largest manufacturer and retailer of frames and sunglasses, will create a dominant industry player from manufacturing through to retail.

 Expedia is the largest online travel agent in the US and is ranked in the top two in most markets globally.
-Expedia aims to provide the latest technology and the widest selection of top vacation destinations, cheap tickets, hotel deals, car rentals, destination weddings, cruise deals and in-destination activities, attractions, services and travel apps.
+Expedia aims to provide the latest technology and the widest selection of top vacation destinations, cheap tickets, hotel deals, car rentals, cruise deals and in-destination activities.

-Expedia has very strong network and scale moats.
-The company also has a strong long-term growth outlook coming from a combination of travel industry growth and an increasing tendency to book travel online.
+Expedia has a strong long-term growth outlook coming from a combination of travel industry growth and an increasing tendency to book travel online.
 Additionally, the online travel agency industry has consolidated to two main players who now have considerable size and hotel network advantages, which act as a highly effective barrier to new entrants.
-We expect Expedia to grow earnings at mid-teen rates for the next five years.
-The company is highly profitable, generates returns on capital in excess of 20% and has a strong track record of delivering value to shareholders.
+We expect Expedia to grow earnings at mid-teen rates over the next few years.

 Fresenius is a market leader in the global dialysis industry, and is the only vertically integrated player – providing both products and services to the dialysis market.

-Fresenius has strong growth prospects globally as kidney disease becomes more prevalent in an aging population, dialysis and associated treatments are becoming an increasing proportion of overall healthcare costs.
+Fresenius has strong growth prospects globally as kidney disease becomes more prevalent in an aging population.
 Fresenius’ depth of knowledge and data around dialysis should allow them to improve patient outcomes while reducing the overall cost of treatment for this growing global dialysis population.

 Known as a contract research organisation (CRO), Icon provides specialised services in clinical trial management for pharmaceutical and biotechnology companies.

-LKQ is the largest distributor of replacement parts and components needed to repair cars and trucks in the US and Europe.
+LKQ is the largest distributor of alternative replacement parts and components used to repair cars and trucks in the US and Europe.